mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/01.Manual-U-Boot-integration/docs.md

 ## U-Boot features

-A number of U-Boot features need to be enabled for Mender to work correctly, and these should be enabled in the board support headers in U-Boot, under `include/configs`.
+Mender require enabling certain U-Boot features to function correctly.
+The features are enabled in the board support headers in U-Boot, under `include/configs`.

 1. `CONFIG_BOOTCOUNT_LIMIT`: This is required for rollback support to work.
 For